 2. Make a copy of any assessment papers your CT uses.
 Learn how they are used by the student and teacher.

 Class members are expected to attend all classes, as learning in the class is enhanced by the attendance of all.
-More than three absences will result in the course grade being lowered .5 and .5 for each two additional absences beyond that.
-There is no such thing as an excused or unexcused absence, so save your three absences for when you really need them, like when you are sick.
+More than two absences will result in the course grade being lowered .5 and .5 for each two additional absences beyond that.
+There is no such thing as an excused or unexcused absence, so save your absences for when you really need them, like when you are sick.
 I appreciate knowing why you miss a class, but notification is not required.
 If you have an unusual situation that results in extended absence, please contact me so that I am aware of the situation and can make arrangements to meet your instructional needs.

 There will be frequent class activities based on the readings that require participation, and students are expected to be prepared.
 This means doing the require reading every day before class so that discussion can be as meaningful as possible.
 Every student is expected to actively participate in class discussions and activities, by offering comments on class discussions and extending and enhancing the comments of others.
 Failure to do so will be considered in the grading process.